jamesfmackenzie/jamesfmackenzie.github.io/_howto/how-to-setup-mister-fpga-ao486-core-part-1-getting-started.md

 date: '2021-02-06 18:21:00:00'
 summary: Getting started with MS-DOS and the MiSTer ao486 core ...
 image: mister-ao486-doom-2.png
-tags: [DOS, Emulation, MiSTer FPGA, MiSTer FPGA Cores]
+tags: [Emulation, MiSTer FPGA, MiSTer FPGA Cores]
 ---

 You’ve followed the [setup guide]({% post_url 2020-09-20-mister-fpga-install-and-setup %}) and know how to [copy files to your MiSTer]({% post_url 2021-01-31-mister-fpga-network-access-and-copying-files %}).
 Now you're ready to try out some cores.
 Let's start with ao486.